 - Demonstrating a commitment to community service and leadership

 - Exercising significant responsibility in a family, community, employment, or through activities

-- Attaining a college-preparatory education in the face of significant personal adversity, or disability
+- Attaining a college-preparatory education in the face of significant personal adversity.

 - Attaining a college-preparatory education despite economic disadvantage (Washington state residents only)